grapa-dev/grapa/README.md

 A few general utility functions that are useful, but it wasn't clear if they should be added to the native language syntax, were added to $sys.
 This includes $sys().type(), $sys().getenv(), and $sys().setenv().

 ### $obj
 Several classes inherit $obj, such as $STR and $INT and $LIST.
 Functions that can be used accross the different data types are placed in the $obj class.
+Functions included are type, raw, uraw, bool, int, uint, float, fix, setfloat, setfix, str, base, hex, uhex, bin, ubin, time, bits, bytes, len, left, right, mid, rtrim, ltrim, trim, reverse, replace, split, join, upper, lower, setbit, clearbit, genbits, encode, decode, setfile, map, filter, reduce, sort, isint, iferr, exec, getname.

 ### $file
 Provides the ability to navigate either the file system or a database, querying data and updating data.
 Funcitions include type, table, pwd, cd, phd, chd, dir, mktable, mkdir, rmdir, mkcol, mkrow, rmrow, setrow, and getrow.